ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 It is not a coincidence in the initial example that we are using `__glibc` prefixes for the 2 `imaxabs` function calls.
 Tying a function to a name it does not normally "mangle" to in the linker is a common implementation technique among more advanced C Standard Library Implementations, such as musl-libc and glibc.
 It is also a common technique deployed in many allocators to override symbols found in downstream binary artefacts, albeit this proposal does not cover the "weak symbol" portion of the alias techniques deployed by these libraries since that is sometimes limited to specific link-time configurations, binary artefact distributions, and platform architecture.

-Particularly, this library is focusing on the existing GCC-style attribute and a Clang-style attribute.
-The GCC attribute[^gcc-attribute] follows this proposal most closely, by effectively allowing for an existing function declaration to have its final output symbol "renamed":
+Particularly, this proposal is focusing on the existing GCC-style attribute and a Clang-style attribute.
+The GCC attribute[^gcc-attribute] follows this proposal most closely in its requirements, by effectively allowing for an existing function declaration to have its address made identical to the fnction it is aliasing:

 ```cpp
 void __real_function (void) { /* real work here... */; }
 void function_decl(void) __attribute__ ((alias ("__real_function")));
 ```

-This code will set up `function_decl` to emit only the symbol `__real_function` when it is used or has its address taken.
+This code will set up `function_decl` to match the address of `__real_function`.
 It is common implementation practice amongst compilers that are GCC-compatible and that focus on binary size reduction and macro-less, transparent, zero-cost indirection.
+It has the small caveat that it requires the target of the attribute to be fully defined before this happens, so it can definitively insert the address.
 For example, here is documentation from the Keil's armcc compiler[^keil-attribute]:

 > ```cpp
 > static int oldname(int x, int y) {